ededejr/toronto-life/readme.md

 # Toronto Life

-_Project Members: Edede Oiwoh, Steven Nguyen,Haoying Cui, Yuefan Ding._
+_Project Members: Edede Oiwoh, Steven Nguyen, Haoying Cui, Yuefan Ding._

 This Project was intended for the University of Waterloo GEOG 481 Class in Fall 2019.

+> My role was focused on writing scripts to parse and process raw data, and implementing a simplified version of a content recommender system via the DataSvc and LivabilitySvc

 ## Objective